 Christina asks: I know Satan is cast into the lake of fire after the 1000 year Millennial reign.
 So if he was loosed for a season at the end of the Millennial reign to tempt the people living then, then how can the people of the third resurrection be tested / tempted if he’s gone/ thrown into the lake of fire?
 Hope my question makes sense!

 Tim answers: Christina, as long as people are in the flesh, even without the help of the Devil and demons, they can be tempted, tested, feel pain, suffer and otherwise stimulated to build character.
-It just takes longer in such a utopia, which is another argument for why Adam had a 1000 year life span in Eden and why this same long life span returns in the Millennium and into the 2nd resurrection period (Isa 65:10).
+It just takes longer in such a utopia, which is another argument for why mankind had a near 1000-year life span before the Flood and why this same long life span returns in the Millennium and into the 2nd resurrection period (Isa 65:10).

 Did you notice while looking at Hebrew 9:28 that it proves the point that the righteous (whether dead or alive) are waiting for Jesus' Second Coming to bring them their "salvation?"